programble/rcmp/README.md

 # RCMP

-A Github commit notification bot with a web front-end
+A Github commit notification bot with a web interface

 ## Usage